firepond/microWATCH/README.md

 # microWATCH
-WATCH change point detection algorithm for micro-controller, raspberry pi and other IoT devvices
+WATCH change point detection algorithm for micro-controller, raspberry pi and other IoT devices Currently, it is written in microPython and testes on ESP32C6.